/125

 70 / 125

 BR.
-A patient with septic shock remains hypotensive despite fluids, norepinephrine, and vasopressin.
-The cardiac index is low.
+A patient with septic shock is on norepinephrine and fluids.
+Lactate levels remain elevated, and urine output is decreasing.
 What is the next step?

 71 / 125